fpoloni/electro_horse/README.md

-**Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**
+**Project for automation machine to control relays, motors, and displays with GUI and monitor the process through temperature sensors and water flow.**

-Basically we have three moduled being:
+We have three modules being:

-1) eletro-util: common component for all modules
+1) electro-util: common component for all modules
-2) eletro-board: component to handle the whole board, divided to:
+2) electro-board: component to handle the whole board, divided into:
   2.1) **Hardware**: motors, relay, sensors, and timers 2.2) **Interface**: serial (i2c, spi, 1wire and UART) 2.3) **System**: module to provide access to /dev/* providing low-level connection between the application and the OS Linux.
-3) eletro-display: module to stabilize the communication with display touch GUI to control equipment management.
-This module is split in two parts:
+3) electro-display: module to stabilize the communication with display touch GUI to control equipment management.
+This module is split into two parts:
-    3.1) **C part code**: server service to connect to display touchscreen (GUI) 3.2) **phython part code**: client service to handle the communication protocol and also build the GUI structure (TKINTER framework).
+    3.1) **C part code**: server service to connect to display touchscreen (GUI) 3.2) **python part code**: client service to handle the communication protocol and also build the GUI structure (TKINTER framework).

 ---